 At your own resort, you may want to set aside time for a resort day.
 This is a day where you don’t go to the parks, and instead enjoy the amenities your resort has to offer.

 If you’re celebrating something—like an anniversary, birthday, first visit, or anything else—swing by the front desk or Guest Services to inquire about a celebration button for your stay.

 I use my Fuel Rod daily and think it was an excellent purchase.
 Tom Bricker vehemently disagrees.
 I haven’t gotten around to writing why I disagree, but basically it boils down to me being irresponsible and never remembering to charge my things.
 If you can remember to charge your portable battery regularly, consider bringing your own.
 I prefer my Fuel Rod.

 Disney Springs has come up a few times already, but we haven’t really talked about what it is.Disney Springs is an outdoor restaurant and shopping complex on Disney property.
 It features a variety of restaurants, stores, a movie theater, a bowling alley, and other experiences.

 We don’t typically recommend a visit to Disney Springs for first timers, but if you have an evening to spare or really are into shopping, it can be worth a visit.

 If you’re interested in visiting Disney World’s water parks, you’ll first want to make sure to budget for it in your tickets.
 The park hopper plus option includes visits to the water parks, or you can go ahead and buy a separate single day admission if it makes financial sense.
-We have a complete guide to Typhoon Lagoon.
-We recommend the Disney Tourist Blog post on Blizzard Beach.
+We have a complete guide to Typhoon Lagoon and a complete guide to Blizzard Beach.

 There’s so much to be said about Walt Disney World, and we can’t fit it all on this post or even our own site.
 Here are a few resources covering topics we’re not well-versed in: